 The circumstances where the School is in any reasonable doubt as to the identity of the requester, this period will not commence unless and until sufficient information has been provided by the requester as to their identity and in the case of a third party requester, the written authorisation of the data subject has been received.
+Where the school may be required to get consent from a pupil, the time period will not start until consent is received.

 The period for response may be extended by a further two calendar months in relation to complex requests.
 What constitutes a complex request will depend on the particular nature of the request.
+The

-The DPO must always be consulted in determining whether a request is sufficiently complex as to extend the response period.
+DPO must always be consulted in determining whether a request is sufficiently complex as to extend the response period.